 In much the same way that museums have active loan programs to other museums for specific items, sometimes a museum will lend an entire exhibition to another museum.
 Some museums do not have their own collections, and focus their efforts exclusively on special exhibitions.
 These museums will often borrow exhibitions curated by other museums.
 In other cases, a museum does collect material, but they have a special interest in presenting a show on a topic that was recently exhibited elsewhere.
 The Museum of the City of New York has sent many of our exhibitions on the road and across the ocean!

-As with many of the processes around this are the same.
+As with loans of individual objects many of the processes around this are the same.
 Registrars review the facilities report of the borrowing institution; registrars and curators at MCNY do a physical inspection to determine whether or not the items are strong enough to withstand continued exhibition, as this entails months or even years of exposure.
 The curators determine whether or not an item will need conservation before it can travel, and how long it can be gone.
 A courier is always present for installation and deinstallation of the exhibit, and may even travel with the work.

 Courier travel is a bit different than standard business travel.
 When you travel for a business meeting or conference, you just get on the train/plane/car and go.
 In contrast, when you are shepherding a packed exhibition to its destination, you are responsible for its care and custody during travel.
 This includes everything from ensuring appropriate climate control in the shipping vehicle and approving security arrangements in advance, to actually traveling with the works in the same vehicle or following behind the entire time.
 Alternately, if the exhibition is travelling overseas, a courier will work with customs agents and fine art expediters to make sure the material goes through TSA screening safely, and must stay with the packed crates until they are in the custody of the airline, and watch them loaded onto the airplane.